duydd25031999/TC_note/Software Development/Scrum_Questions.md

     - Sprint Goal
     - Sprint Backlog (PBI + task)
     - Kế hoạch được cập nhật theo thực tế
 - English sample answer:
   - The plan created during Sprint Planning includes the Sprint Goal, the selected PBIs (Sprint Backlog), and the detailed action plan for completing them.
   - As new information emerges during the Sprint, Developers adapt the Sprint Backlog but keep the Sprint Goal fixed.
   - This flexible planning approach allows the team to respond to real-world changes without losing sight of the Sprint’s primary objective.

+### sprint-planning-9

+**Q:** What is input of Sprint Planning?

+- English sample answer:
+  1. `Product Backlog`
+  2. The `latest` product `Increment`
+  3. Projected `capacity of the Development Team` during the Sprint
+  4. `Past performance` of Development Team

+### sprint-planning-10

+**Q:** What is output of Sprint Planning?

+- English sample answer:
+  1. Sprint Goal
+  2. Sprint Backlog
+  3. Plan for new Sprint

 ## Daily Scrum

 ### daily-scrum-1

-**Q:**  Why is the Daily Scrum essential for Sprint progress, and what makes it different from a status meeting?
+**Q:** {Interrogate}  Why is the Daily Scrum essential for Sprint progress, and what makes it different from a status meeting?

 - Vietnamese outline:
   - Question: